gvwilson/sensibleadventures/shapers/shapers.md

     (Note that smell includes the sense of taste.)

-If an extra is important to the plot---for example, if they are a player character's sidekick---the Director may give them scores for two more features:
+If an extra is important to the plot---for example, if they are a player character's sidekick---the Director may give them ratings for two more features:

 -   **Courage** (CRG): how brave the character is.

 -   **Honesty** (HON): how likely the character is to tell the truth.

-Player characters don't have scores for these features because being brave and telling the truth (or not) are part of the game.
+Player characters don't have ratings for these features because being brave and telling the truth (or not) are part of the game.

-So what is a score?
+So what is a rating?
 It's simply a number:
 0 if the character is average, positive if they're stronger than average or have better-than-average eyesight, and negative if they are smaller than average or particularly clumsy.
+A positive rating is sometimes called a **[bonus](#g:bonus)**, and a negative one is sometimes called a **[penalty](#g:penalty)**.

 > **Example:**
 > Selwin is big and healthy,
 > but not good with her hands and somewhat near-sighted
 > (which isn't surprising, considering that she's an elephant).
-> Her features are:
+> Her ratings are:
 > - Size: +3
 > - Fitness: +1
 > - Dexterity: -2